MySQL

 1 CREATE TRIGGER log_user_data 2 AFTER INSERT ON users 3 FOR EACH ROW 4 BEGIN 5 INSERT INTO user_creation_log(id, created_at, created_by) 6 VALUES (NEW.id, NOW(), NEW.created_by) 7 END;

 This trigger will be fired whenever a new record is inserted into the users table.
-In detail, it automatically logs some data into the user_creation_log table.
+In particular, it will log some data into the user_creation_log table.
 Note that NEW.id and NEW.created_by refer to the values of the id and created_by columns of the new row that was just inserted into the users table.

-You can create this trigger in DbVisualizer as follows:
+You can launch the trigger creation query in DbVisualizer as follows:

 Launching the trigger creation query in DbVisualizer